 - Have some tax advantages, but there are disadvantages – mainly the lack of employment rights and benefits.
 While Employees of the Client are generally entitled to redundancy pay, holiday and paid sick days etc, Contractors aren’t (however, see our new Guide to the Agency Workers Regulations tthat come into effect on 1st October 2011)

 - Have no redress if the Client terminates or chooses not to renew the contract.
 The contract between the two parties should clearly set out the way in which termination will be handled, if either side can give notice to terminate and that either party can terminate the agreement immediately if a breach of contract has occurred from either side

 Legal structures for contractors

 Deciding on a suitable legal structure for working as a self-employed person should be one of your first tasks when starting out as a Contractor.

 Up until the 1980’s the most common way of operating as a Contractor was as a sole trader.

 However, in the late 1980’s HMRC bought in a rule that made Recruitment Agencies liable for unpaid tax if they engaged self-employed workers and paid them gross.
-This stopped Recruitment Agencies using sole traders, so Contractors were forced to set themselves up as their own limited company (as the Agency does not have liability to unpaid taxes when dealing with a limited company).
+This stopped Recruitment Agencies using sole traders, so Contractors were forced to set themselves up as their own limited company (as the Agency does not have liability for unpaid taxes when dealing with a limited company).